 The short answer?
 It depends on your goals.
 But let’s break it down.

-For every Australian, the appeal of owning your own home is clear.
-You want a place that’s yours – no rent inspections, no noisy upstairs neighbours, and the freedom to paint the walls any colour you like.
+For every Australian, the appeal of owning a home is clear.
+You want a place that’s yours, with no rent inspections, no noisy upstairs neighbours, and the freedom to paint the walls any colour you like.

 Why it makes sense to start with buying your first home:

 Buying an investment property first can be a smart move, especially if you’re not quite ready to settle down.
-You can get a foot in the property market and potentially grow your wealth while still renting where you want to live.
+Property investment is a strategic way to build a wealth portfolio, generate passive income, and benefit from rental yields.
+By purchasing a rental property, you can get a foot in the property market and potentially grow your wealth while still renting where you want to live.
+Investment properties are often considered good debt because they generate income and provide tax advantages, whereas a principal place of residence is typically viewed as bad debt.

 When it might not be the right time:

-There’s no one-size-fits-all answer, but here are some questions to guide you:
+There’s no one-size-fits-all answer, but here are some questions to help narrow down exactly what you're looking for:

-As a medical professional, you have access to exclusive lending benefits that can make your property journey a little easier.
-Many lenders offer specialised credit policies that recognise the stability and future earning potential of your profession, allowing you to borrow up to 95% Loan to Value Ratio (LVR) for residential purchases.
+As a medical or dental professional, you have access to exclusive lending benefits that can make your property journey a little easier.
+Many lenders offer specialised credit policies that recognise the stability and future earning potential of your profession, allowing you to borrow up to 95% Loan-to-Value Ratio (LVR) for residential purchases.
 You may also be able to avoid paying Lenders Mortgage Insurance (LMI) altogether, even with a smaller deposit.
 These tailored benefits can fast-track your entry into the market and save you thousands in upfront costs.

 If you want to take advantage of these benefits and receive expert advice on your next financial move, contact our team today on 1800 988 522 or email finance@cutcher.com.au.